 Squeaky Beach

 Located in Wilsons Promontory National Park.
-As you walk along the pristine white sands of the beach, they go squeak under your feet.
+As you walk along the pristine white sands of the beach, they squeak under your feet.
 That's how the beach got its name.

 Yarra Valley